DarkIntaqt/DarkIntaqt/README.md

 <br>
-As you can see, I mainly commit to **web development**.
+As you can see, I mainly commit to web development.
 I am fluent in these languages:

 <img src="https://github.com/DarkIntaqt/DarkIntaqt/raw/main/logos.png" align="center" width="300px"/>